Contact Us Report about mistake Sign In Help

 Study subjects (modules), practical training:

-Sea Cargo Logistics Technologies: Cargo Handling and Mechanisations; General Cargoes Logistics Technologies; Bulk Cargoes Technologies; Dangerous Cargoes Logistics Technologies;
+Maritime Freight Logistics Technologies: Cargo Handling and Mechanisations; General Cargoes Logistics Technologies; Bulk Cargoes Technologies; Dangerous Cargoes Logistics Technologies; Applied Research Methodology of Technology and Projects: Technology Language Culture; Technology Research Methodology; Marine Technology Project Management; Port Transport Technologies Introductory Practice.

 Specialisations: